AntennaPod/antennapod.github.io/_i18n/en/develop.md

 * **Nextcloud Podcast app** (Vue, PHP, Javascript) December 2020 Jonas Heinrich created the [Nextcloud Podcast app](https://apps.nextcloud.com/apps/podcast).
 It already is a great way to subscribe and listen to your podcasts online, in a self-hosted environment.
 It's further development and [integration with AntennaPod](https://git.project-insanity.org/onny/nextcloud-app-podcast/-/issues/103) would be a very welcome addition.
 * **gpodder.net** (Python, HTML)
 The long-standing and libre [gpodder.net](https://gpodder.net/) project allows users to connect and synchronise their podcast players.
-Unfortunately the project is a victim of its own success: the webserver often being unavailable and AntennaPod-users see sync errors.
+Unfortunately the project is a victim of its own success: the webserver often being unavailable and AntennaPod users see sync errors.
 Any support to the project and its maintainers is welcome, in particular with [this API issue](https://github.com/gpodder/mygpo/issues/128).

 # Get in touch!
 Vaguely interested but not sure yet?
 Ready to get started?
 Get in touch with @Keunes or @ByteHamster on [our forum](https://forum.antennapod.org)!